-- ☐ Establish procedures for notifying persons threatened by emergencies or impending disasters - ☐ Identify procedures for obtaining emergency resources. - ☐ Establish priorities for restoring essential services. - ☐ Work with volunteer groups to plan for the provision of food, clothing and shelter to involve the activation of the Emergency Operations Centre (EOC).
+- ☐ Establish procedures for notifying persons threatened by emergencies or impending 2 disasters - ☐ Identify procedures for obtaining emergency resources. - ☐ Establish priorities for restoring essential services. - □ Work with volunteer groups to plan for the provision of food, clothing and shelter to - Participate in industrial operators' preparatory training and exercises where possible. - Maintain 24 hour emergency contact numbers.

+The first level of emergency response is provided by fire and/or police services and may involve the activation of the Emergency Operations Centre (EOC).
 Other first responders, such as the RCMP and British Columbia Ambulance Service, have a provincial mandate but with a local presence through detachments or stations.
 These agencies are usually